Open-QKD-Network/qkd-net/README.md

 #### Prerequisites for testing (Optional)

-On a Linux(Ubuntu) system apt-get can be used to install the programs.
+On a Linux(e.g. Ubuntu) system apt-get can be used to install the programs below.

 1. Curl
 2. jq